massdriver-cloud/aws-aurora-postgresql/README.md

 ---

 _Note:_ Engine versions and applicable instance types in `massdriver.yaml` are generated via scripts in `hack/`.
+Run `make massdriver.yaml` to update.

 ## Design